shubham1o1/Complete_JS_course/5-advanced-JS/notes/part1.md

 - `new` operator creates a brand new empty object.
 - then Constructor function ( Person in our case) is called
-- Calling a function creates a new executioin context which also has a this variable.
+- Calling a function creates a new execution context which also has a this variable.
 - In regular function call the this variable points to the global object, so the new operator takes care of that and creates a this variable that points to a new empty object.
 - When we set the name, birth and job properties that is similar to setting them right on our new empty object.
 - If the constructor doesn't return anything then the result is an empty object created by new operator that is assigned to the variable.